An Interview with Yoshio Irie

 DM: How long did it take you to construct the aircraft carrier models?

-YI: We spent two months drawing the blueprints and three months building
+YI: We spent two months drawing the blueprints and three months building the models.

 DM: Did you base the blueprints on real aircraft carriers?